sarkershantonu/Automation-Getting-Started/README.md

 - How to start coding to test.
 - Reports for veriius stake holders

+#Comments
-Note : Please Coomment on your experience using this.
+- Please Coomment on your experience using this.

 # Screen based automation
 - Sikuli UI